“The E-Myth Revisited” (1995) is a book for entrepreneurs who want to grow independently of their own businesses.

 Michael Gerber says you should learn your market demographics (science telling you who buys) and psycho-graphics (the science of perceived marketplace reality, why they buy something).

 How do you find out?

 Ask them and give them freebies for their answers.
-Ask them their favorite colors, perfume, brands.
+Ask them about their favorite colors, perfumes, and brands.
 And see how those brands advertise.

 The E-Myth Revisited has examples such as IBM and UPS brand colors, but the book here is more about raising questions than answering them -unluckily-.

 Make sure that all the systems work well together and then you’re set.

 There’s a beautiful example of a selling process called “powerpoint presentation method”, and it was very good.
 Definitely worth checking out the book: get The E-Myth Revisited on Amazon.

 Don’t just do the work, think how you can automate the work and replace yourself with a system that doesn’t always need you.

 Then you’ll be free.